Bake Sale Favorites: 40+ Recipes, Packaging Tips & Ideas

 Source: Clipping from HomeBasics Magazine, Summer 2005

-Cake Batter Crispy Treats: A cakey-flavored twist to the usual crispy squares (incorporates boxed cake mix), loaded with candy sprinkles.
+Batter Twist: Adds a little something extra to the usual crispy squares (incorporates boxed cake mix), loaded with sprinkles.

 Peanut Butter Cup Krispies: Yum!
 A concoction of peanut butter cups, peanut butter chips, creamy peanut butter, mini-marshmallows, butter and puffed rice cereal.

-Fruity Pebble Treats: Made with Fruity Pebbles cereal (or Captain Crunch) instead of Rice Krispies and dipped in white chocolate.
+Fruity Pebbles: Made with Fruity Pebbles cereal (or Captain Crunch) instead of Rice Krispies and dipped in white chocolate.

 Tipnut is loaded with organized collections of recipes, here are a few that feature dozens of goodies that will work well for bake sales:

-- Tie bags closed or wrap packages with bits of colorful ribbon, yarn, decorative tape, baker’s twine or string.
+- Tie closed or wrap with bits of colorful ribbon, yarn, decorative tape, twine or string.

 - Stack cookies, snack mixes and squares in pretty paper cups (or wrap cups with decorative wrapping paper or scrapbook paper).